Jaskaranbir/Agar.io-Clone/README.md

 * To accommodate varying device performances, **game scales** according to internally detected FPS by device to maintain consistency across cross-device gameplay.

 * Server works in a "lazy" way; ie, it only **sends messages when a change occurs**.
-For instance, there are not chat or leaderboard or any enemy (except positions and score) or food updates sent unless there is a change in respective attributes.
+For instance, no chat, leaderboard, enemy (except positions and score) or food updates are sent unless there is a change in respective attributes.
 Also, the server sends only the changelog once.
-New players connected in between game receive updated game due to persistent data on servers (also updated along with changelogs).
+New players connected in between game receive updated game due to temporarily-persistent game state on servers (also updated along with changelogs).

 --------------